topera/dockerfile-for-springboot/README.md

 * Then, in `AWS` -> `Elastic Beanstalk` -> Follow step to deploy a docker

 ## How to share your docker image
 * We can share using DockerHub.
-My username is called "topera", so I need to tag my image with this username
-    * `$ docker tag hello:1.0 topera/hello:1.0`
-* Now I can push my image to my public repository
+Lets push the image to the repository
     * `$ docker push topera/hello:1.0`
 * It's available here:
     * https://hub.docker.com/r/topera/hello/